Single Person - Needing Home Care

 A widow in her 70's suffered from Alzheimer's disease and other health problems.
 L & C asset protection attorneys assisted her in successfully applying for Medicaid, while retaining access to her financial resources.
 Her assets were placed in a protective trust, and excess income from a number of pensions were transferred to a pooled income trust.
 Her Medicaid application for home care was approved, enabling her to retain the dignity of receiving care in the comfort and security of her own surroundings.

 Call the law firm of Lamson & Cutner today to schedule your initial consultation and learn your rights.
 You'll speak to an Elder Law attorney and discover how to get the home care you need, preserve what it's taken a lifetime to accumulate, and keep your standard of living intact.
-Call toll free at 1 (212) 447-8690.
+Call us at: at 1 (212) 447-8690.